-A simple description of the formulations is as follows.
+A simple description of the formulations is as follows:

-Formulation 1.
-Minimize life-cycle cost (until cleanup) providing that the plumes cannot spread above cleanup levels beyond specified areas and that cleanup of both TCE and TNT is within 30 years in model layers 3-6.

-Formulation 2.
-Same as Formulation 1 but assumes diversion of 2,400 gpm of extracted water to a utility (i.e., that water does not require treatment and subsequent discharge).

-Formulation 3.
-Ensure that the maximum total remediation pumping rate in any management period over a 30-year simulation is such that the plumes not spread above cleanup levels beyond specified areas.
+Formulation 1: Minimize life-cycle cost (until cleanup) subject to: 1) the plumes cannot spread above cleanup levels beyond specified areas; 2) cleanup of both TCE and TNT must be within 30 years in model layers 3-6.
+Formulation 2: same as Formulation 1 but assumes diversion of 2400 gpm of extracted water to a utility (i.e., that water does not require treatment and subsequent discharge).
+Formulation 3: Minimize the maximum total remediation pumping rate in any management period over a 30-year simulation, such that the plumes do not spread above cleanup levels beyond specified areas.

-A brief summary of the formulations for each site is provided in Table 4.
+A brief summary of the formulations for each site is provided in Table 3-4.
 The detailed formulations are provided in the Appendices of the Technical Summary Report.